svec/CarND-Vehicle-Detection/writeup.md

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

+All code and line numbers refer to the project file final_project.py.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is mostly in the functions setup_and_train_classifier() starting on line 263, which calls the function one_hog() starting on line 339.

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+I started by reading in all the `vehicle` and `non-vehicle` images as provided by Udacity.
+Here is an example of some of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I ran many training runs across different color space, orientation, pixels_per_cell, cells_per_block, and channel # using the SVM described in the next section.

+I chose the parameters that yielded a high accuracy, XX%, that trained well.
+Some of the high accuracy runs did not seem to produce good classification results when run on real images, so I used trial and error to find parameters that worked.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM (class LinearSVC) using the one_hog() function mentioned earlier. one_hog() calls extract_features() which actually extracts the HOG features from the images.
+I shuffled the car and not-car data using train_test_split(), and then trained the SVM using the LinearSVC.fit() function.

+I tested its accuracy using 20% of the shuffled input data set using the LinearSVC().score() function.

+The HOG features performed well enough that I did not attempt to add other features.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):